 Resistance to Change

 First and foremost, insurers need to ensure the security of customer data across connected devices to prevent potential data breaches.
-Thus, insurance companies looking to implement IoT should invest in establishing an enterprise data management strategy which encompasses necessary tools, technologies, and frameworks for securing and managing IoT data as a core asset.
-This ensures that appropriate fail-safes are in place should an actual breach occur, and that customer data stays safe.
+Thus, insurance companies looking to implement IoT should invest in establishing an enterprise data management strategy that encompasses necessary tools, technologies, and frameworks for securing and managing IoT data as a core asset.
+This ensures that appropriate fail-safes are in place should an actual breach occur and that customer data stays safe.

 Furthermore, conducting awareness programs and training for all stakeholders on topics such as “why and how to leverage IoT efficiently” or “how to avoid breaches and respond to threats” can help bring the cultural shift necessary for delivering enhanced insurance experiences.
 If used correctly, responsibly, and with appropriate measures, IoT offers endless opportunities for insurance companies to become leaders of the digital future.